Geometric-Analysis: Pressure-Angle / Overturning-Moment

 The Plank is uniform.
 However, it is cut so that it contacts the wall only at its ends, 2m apart.

-If the friction force is constant, the Friction-Force vector will be through the center-of-Mass and parallel to the wall - nominally 0.5m away from the wall.
+If the friction force is constant, the Friction-Force vector is nominally through the Center-of-Mass and parallel to the wall - 0.5m from the wall.

 No Over-turning Motion